HilscherAutomation/netPI-netx-ethernet-lan/README.md

 Servicing the `cifx0` interface is only possible in the container it was created.
 Even if you have started the container in network mode `host`.

 Since netX network controller is a single resource a `cifx0` interface can only be created once (in one container) at a time on netPI.

+#### Ethernet frame throughput

+netPI RTE 3's Industrial network controller netX was designed to support all kind of Industrial Networks as device in the first place.
+Its performance is high when exchanging IO data from and to a master PLC and any Host application via IO buffers periodically.
+The controller was not designed to support high performance message oriented exchange of data as used with Ethernet communications.
+This is why the provided `cifx0` interface is a low to mid-range performer but is still a good compromise to the add another Ethernet interface to netPI on demand.

+Measurements have shown that around 1MByte/s throughput can be reached across `cifx0` whereas with netPI's primary Ethernet port `eth0` 10MByte/s can be reached in the middle.
+The reasons for this is the following:

+* 25MHz SPI clock frequency between netX and Raspberry Pi CPU only
+* User space driver instead of a kernel driver, but enabling its use in a container
+* No interrupt support between netX and Raspberry Pi CPU requiring polling in msecs instead
+* 8 messages deep message receive queue only for incoming Ethernet frames
+* SPI handshake protocol with additional overhead between netX and Raspberry Pi during message based communications

+`cifx0` will drop Ethernet frames in case its message queue is being overun at high traffic.
+A TCP/IP based protocol embeds a recovery from this state when frames are lost.
+This is why you usually do not recognize a problem when this happens.
+Using single frame communications with no additional protocol for data repetition like the ping command could result in lost frames indeed.

 #### Driver, Firmware and Daemon